deephaven/benchmark/docs/PublicSummaryWorkflow.md

 a more concise way of measuring up DHC query operations.

 A summary can be added to the README.md for the [Benchmark Project](https://github.com/stanbrub/benchmark) to give a simple overview of common query operations.
-An example is provided in the following [README](https://github.com/stanbrub/benchmark/tree/embed-benchmark-summary-readme).
+An example is provided in the following forked [README](https://github.com/stanbrub/benchmark/tree/embed-benchmark-summary-readme).

 ### Workflow